Electric-Coin-Company/zcash-docs/source/rtd_pages/troubleshooting_guide.rst

 To get help with a particular command, use ``zcash-cli help $COMMAND``.

-There is also additional documentation under [doc/payment-api.md](https://github.com/zcash/zcash/blob/v1.0.4/doc/payment-api.md).
+There is also additional documentation under :ref:`payment_api` .

 ``zcash-cli` stops responding after I use the command `z_importkey``